Ricardicus/recurrent-neural-net/README.md

 </pre>

 ## Meson
-This works on multiple platforms
-Only requirement is Python3.
+This works on multiple platform, the only requirement is Python3.

 <pre>
 # Create virtual environment